IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## Rules

-The rules PupUp will display all the rules when it is clicked on and displayed on a lime green background.
+The rules PopUp will display all the rules when it is clicked on and displayed on a lime green background.
 When you hover over the rules on desktop it will have a shadow of red and on mobile it will have a shadow after clicking on it.

 ![Rules PopUp](./assets/docs/rules-popup.png)